 Si’s note: This is just a tremendous record.
 It’s more Big Swing Face than Big Swing Face!
-I absolutely love it… so much to learn here.
+I absolutely love it.
+There is so much to learn here.
 Can’t wait to navigate whatever rabbit holes they’re going to send us all down with the live versions.
 Meds and Echolocation are early favourites, which of course will change tomorrow.
 Bruce’s music is a constantly stirring and stimulating challenge.
 I always feel like those guys are elevating my musical education as much as broadening my horizons.
-I look forward to hearing more of yMusic and The Staves.
+Looking forward to hearing more of yMusic and The Staves also.

 From February 22’s New York Times: “Contemplating the optimism of space travel and discord on Earth, Bruce Hornsby delivers a swinging, Minimalistic chamber-pop hoedown, an Aaron Copland-tinged romp with yMusic’s horns and strings ricocheting all around Hornsby’s percussive piano clusters.
 It’s genial and upbeat, but far from complacent.”

-Bruce recently gave his thoughts on the new record to Jason P. Woodbury in a half-hour interview which you can hear at Aquarium Drunkard.
-The interview takes us through the songs we’ll be spending a lot of time listening to in the near future, opening with a clip of “Echolocation” and closing with “Absolute Zero”.
+Bruce recently gave his thoughts on the new record to Jason P. Woodbury in a half-hour interview.
+You can hear it at Aquarium Drunkard.
+He takes us through the songs we’ll be spending a lot of time listening to in the near future, opening with a clip of “Echolocation” and closing with “Absolute Zero”.

 - Absolute Zero (featuring Jack DeJohnette)

 - Cast-Off (featuring Justin Vernon and S. Carey)

 - Meds (featuring Justin Vernon, Blake Mills and Rob Moose)